andreasemeraro/PlaSim-analysis/README.md

     - cartopy:
     `conda install -c conda-forge cartopy` or see [here](https://anaconda.org/conda-forge/cartopy).

-The basemap package is deprecated and a complete transition to cartopy is needed in the future.
+The basemap package is deprecated and in future a complete transition to cartopy is needed.
 However, basemap holds some features still not present in cartopy.
-So for now I've decided to not change to cartopy.
-Unfortunately, for the former reason you have to use a python version=2.6.
+So I've decided to not update to cartopy.
+Unfortunately, because of this choice, you have to use a python version=2.6.
 I suggest to create a new conda environment with this python version: `conda create -n envname python=2.6`, then activate the environment `conda activate envname`.

 **NOTE 3: In ubuntu I found very useful to run directly `jupyter notebook` from the desired path**

 ## DIRECTORIES ##
 ### PlaSim simulations ##
-In the repository you can find two direcotries called:
+In the repository you can find two directories called:
 - NSM2_100_70_30_ML_SI_T21;
 - WGAO2_100_70_30_ML_SI_T21.

 The name structure is composed as follows: simulation_name (the same name that you have to put in the [most_plasim_run](NSM2_100_70_30_ML_SI_T21/most_plasim_run) and that appear in the [output files](NSM2_100_70_30_ML_SI_T21/output/))+years of simulation+start time for the average+years of average (this input have to correspond to the ones in the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh))+simulation_feature (ex: Mixed Layer, Sea Ice)+resolution (T21 or T42).

 ### CDO pre-analysis ###
-Before to start you have to run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) in order to generate the anlized files that will be used by the python and jupyter script.
-In this file you have to set the followign parameter:
+Before to start you have to run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) in order to generate the analized files that will be used by the python and jupyter scripts.
+In this file you have to set the following parameters:
 -name_dir=path to the PlaSim simulation -name_sim="simulation_name"
 -year=years of simulation
 -step=years of average
--start=start time for the average
+-start=start time for average

-**NOTE 4: the day start and day stop are not used in this file actually** Then you may run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) from bash `./cdo_start_2.0.sh`
+**NOTE 4: the day start and day stop are currently not used in this file ** Then you may run the [cdo_start_2.0.sh](CDO_pre_analysis/cdo_start_2.0.sh) from bash `./cdo_start_2.0.sh`

 ###  File analysis ###